Shaurya-s-work/Shaurya-s-work/README.md

 </p>
 ### 📌 Featured & Recent Projects

-> *Tip: As you push new repos (like your wine case study), just drop a new row into this table so it updates instantly!*

 | Project | Description | Tech Stack |
 | :--- | :--- | :--- |